-- Constant expressions. - Parameter variables, see section 4.4.4. - Input variables in functions behave as though they were parameter expressions. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with parameter subexpressions is a parameter expression. - Some function calls are parameter expressions even if the arguments are not: - cardinality(c), see restrictions for use in section 3.7.4.3. - end in A[... end ...] if A is variable declared in a non-function class. - size(A) (including size(A, j) where j is parameter expression) if A is variable declared in a non-function class. - Connections.isRoot(A.R) - Connections.rooted(A.R)
+- Evaluable expressions. - Non-evaluable parameter variables, see section 4.5. - Except for the special built-in operators initial, terminal, der, edge, change, sample, and pre, a function or operator with parameter subexpressions is a parameter expression. - Some function calls are parameter expressions even if the arguments are not: - size(A, j) where j is a parameter expression, if A is variable declared in a non-function class.

-3.8.4 Discrete-Time Expressions
+3.8.5 Discrete-Time Expressions